rstarmer/blog/content/blog.md

 +++
-title = News about Cloud
+title = "News about Cloud"
 +++

 # NoOps is the new normal